Udemy Review Introduction

 Easy to overpay for courses

 It’s not unusual to see courses that cost several hundred dollars go down to $11.99 during a sale.
 That’s a huge discount.
 These frequent sales imply that “regular” course prices are heavily inflated and aren’t that regular at all.
+Note that this however does not apply to all courses, as many only tend to feature small or no discount.

 Because Udemy isn’t an accredited institution, you can’t use Udemy certificates for formal accreditation.
 That being said, Udemy courses are nevertheless great for updating your skills.